Adam014/filmoteka/td.md

 /settings
 TODO: Add account settings

+Navbar
+TODO: Fix the navbar height on mobile

 /spotlight || feed
 TODO: Add users feed, where users can write posts, like posts, or even when they like movie it will appear there